2degrees caught cheating with broadband tests

 ComCom Head of Compliance and Investigations Stephen Bass said in a statement this morning, "Through an investigation, we found that between July and November 2018, 2degrees used a computer script (or code) to identify customers on its network who were MBNZ volunteers.

-"2degrees then took steps to try to enhance the broadband performance of some of the 14 volunteers it had identified using the script.
+"2degrees then took steps to try to enhance the broadband performance of some of the 14 volunteers it had identified using the script."

 The identity and other information about the volunteers was then circulated among 2degrees staff, according to the open letter authored by Telecommunications Commissioner Stephen Gale.
 No cost-upgrades were dished out.